konveyor/konveyor.github.io/content/Move2Kube/commands.md

 Move2Kube provides the following options for planning.
 ```
   -f, --config strings                Specify config file locations.
-  -c, --customizations string         Specify directory where customizations are stored.
+  -c, --customizations string         Specify the directory where customizations are stored.
       --disable-local-execution       Allow files to be executed locally.
-  -h, --help                          help for plan
+  -h, --help                          Help for the plan command.
   -n, --name string                   Specify the project name. (default "myproject")
   -p, --plan string                   Specify a file path to save plan to. (default "m2k.plan")
       --preset strings                Specify preset config to use.